← Back to blog

 Strategy 3: The Texture Mix

 Smooth base + fuzzy mid + structured outer = visual interest without pattern overload.
 The AI knows which textures in your wardrobe complement each other and which clash.
 A silk base under cashmere under wool reads as luxurious.
 A fleece mid under a shiny puffer reads as technical.
-Both are valid; the AI matches the texture mix to the occasion.
+Both are valid; the AI matches the texture mix to the occasion so you don't show up to a client meeting looking like you're about to hit the slopes.

 Strategy 4: The Quick-Change Layer

-fAIshion's AI Stylist Agent approaches winter layering with specific product features:
+fAIshion's AI Stylist Agent approaches winter layering with features designed for real-world cold weather problems:

 Wardrobe-Aware Suggestions